fititnt/ais-ethics-orgs/README.md

 Organizations are listed according to their headquarters, even if they operate worldwide.
 The same organization may appear more than once if there is a large enough branch on a different continent.
+The _Field/Focus_ It may contain extra terms , but in general, the term "artificial intelligence" and "ethics" will not be displayed since all mentioned here must work with both at some level.

 ## Africa